 Laboratory protocol Indicate where provided: section/figure legend N/A Provide DOI OR other citation details if detailed step-by-step protocols are available.
-See "Methods" section for citations regarding protocols utilized in this study.
+N/A

-Experimental study design (statistics details)

-For in vivo studies: State whether and how the following have been done Indicate where provided: section/figure legend.
-If it could have been done, but was not, write "not done" N/A

-Sample size determination N/A
+Experimental study design (statistics details) For in vivo studies: State whether and how the following have been done Indicate where provided: section/figure legend.
+If it could have been done, but was not, write "not done" N/A Sample size determination Not done.
+Randomisation Table 1.
+(Port location was counterbalanced between rats) Blinding N/A Inclusion/exclusion criteria Materials and methods - Electrophysiology section (duplicate neurons are excluded).

-Randomisation N/A

-Blinding N/A

-Inclusion/exclusion criteria N/A

 Sample definition and in-laboratory replication Indicate where provided: section/figure legend N/A State number of times the experiment was replicated in the laboratory.
-See "Methods" section for number of biological replicates used in experiments.
-Define whether data describe technical or biological replicates.
+N/A Define whether data describe technical or biological replicates.
 N/A

 Ethics Indicate where provided: section/submission form N/A Studies involving human participants: State details of authority granting ethics approval (IRB or equivalent committee(s), provide reference number for approval.
 N/A Studies involving experimental animals: State details of authority granting ethics approval (IRB or equivalent committee(s), provide reference number for approval.
-See "Methods" section for detailed information on animal protocol used in this study.
+Materials and methods - Animals section.
 Studies involving specimen and field samples: State if relevant permits obtained, provide details of authority approving study; if none were required, explain why.
 N/A